saganash-21/Analog-Signal-Processing-Real-Time-Acquisition/README.md

 ### 2. The Light Path (DC Signal Processing)
 **Sensor:** Light Dependent Resistor (LDR)
-* **Challenge:** LDRs can be "jittery" due to flickering artificial light sources (50Hz/60Hz mains hum) or passing shadows, leading to erratic LED switching.
+* **Challenge:** LDRs in indoor environments are prone to "micro-jitter" caused by the 50Hz/60Hz flicker of artificial lighting (mains hum) and transient shadows.
+Reading this directly results in a noisy signal that causes actuator flickering.
-* **Solution: Passive Low-Pass Filter**
+* **Solution: Hardware Passive Low-Pass Filter (Integrator)**
-    * Implemented a hardware RC Low-Pass Filter with a time constant of $\tau \approx 0.1s$.
-    * **Result:** This hardware "averaging" smooths out rapid voltage spikes before the ESP32 even reads the pin, providing a stable DC voltage representing true ambient light.
+    * **Architecture:** An RC circuit placed between the LDR voltage divider and the ESP32 ADC pin.
+    * **Physics:** The capacitor charges and discharges slowly, effectively "integrating" the incoming voltage.
+    * **Time Constant ($\tau$):** Designed with $\tau \approx 0.1s$.
+This creates a cutoff frequency that heavily attenuates any signal changing faster than 10Hz (including the 50Hz mains hum).
+    * **Result:** The ESP32 receives a **clean, smooth DC voltage** that represents the true *average* light intensity, eliminating the need for heavy software filtering and saving CPU cycles.

 ![Schematic Diagram](docs/schematic_diagram.png)
 *Figure 1: Complete System Schematic designed in EAGLE, showing the Signal Conditioning stages.*